Caltech-IPAC/firefly/docs/fftools-api-overview.md

 | object     | object literal with name/value pairs for all parameters |

  - **Type**: Set the type of request.
-Based on the Type then 1 or more other parameters are required.
+Based on the Type then one or more other parameters are required.
 Options are:
-    - `SERVICE`, for a image service
+    - `SERVICE`, for an image service
     - `FILE` for file on the server
-    - `URL` for any url accessible fits file
+    - `URL` for any url accessible FITS image file
     - `TRY_FILE_THEN_URL` try a file on the server first then try the url
     - `BLANK` make a blank image
     - `ALL_SKY`

  - **File**: File name of a file on the server.
-Required if Type==FILE or if you want to plot a file on the server.
+Required if Type=='FILE' or if you want to plot a file on the server.
  - **URL**: Retrieve and plot the file from the specified URL.
-Required if Type==URL or if you want to plot a URL.
+Required if Type=='URL' or if you want to plot an image referenced by URL.
  The url can be absolute or relative.
-If it is relative then one of two things happen.
+If it is relative, one of two things happen:
+    - The url is made absolute based on the root path set in the method `firefly.setRootPath(path)` .
     - The url is made absolute based on the host web page url.
-    - The url is made absolute based on the root path set in the method `firefly.setRootPath(path)`

  - **Service**
     - Available services are: IRIS, ISSA, DSS, SDSS, TWOMASS, MSX, DSS_OR_IRIS, WISE.
-Required if Type=SERVICE or if you want to use a service
+Required if Type=='SERVICE' or if you want to use a service
- - **WorldPt**:  This is target for service request for `Type===SERVICE`.
+ - **WorldPt**:  This is target for service request for `Type=='SERVICE'`.
     - WorldPt uses the format "12.33;45.66;EQ_J2000" for j2000.
     - The general syntax is `lon;lat;coordinate_sys`, e.g. `'12.2;33.4;EQ_J2000'` or `'11.1;22.2;GALACTIC'`
     - coordinate system can be: `'EQ_J2000'`, `'EQ_B1950'`, `'EC_J2000'`, `'EC_B1950'`, `'GALACTIC'`, or `'SUPERGALACTIC'`;
- - **SizeInDeg**  The radius or side (in degrees) depending of the service type, used with `Type===SERVICE`
+ - **SizeInDeg**  The radius or side (in degrees) depending of the service type, used with `Type=='SERVICE'`
- -  **SurveyKey**:  Required if `Type==='SERVICE'`
+ -  **SurveyKey**:  Required if `Type=='SERVICE'`
 The value of SurveyKey depends on the value of "Service".
-The following are possible values for SurveyKey.<br>If service is:
+The possible values for SurveyKey are listed below for each service:

-    - IRIS: 12, 25, 60, or 100
+    - IRIS: 12, 25, 60, 100
-    - ISSA: 12, 25, 60, or 100
+    - ISSA: 12, 25, 60, 100
-    - DSS: poss2ukstu_red, poss2ukstu_ir, poss2ukstu_blue, poss1_red, poss1_blue, quickv, phase2_gsc2, or phase2_gsc1
+    - DSS: poss2ukstu_red, poss2ukstu_ir, poss2ukstu_blue, poss1_red, poss1_blue, quickv, phase2_gsc2,  phase2_gsc1
-    - SDSS: u, g, r, i, or z
+    - SDSS: u, g, r, i, z
-    - TWOMASS: j, h, or k
+    - TWOMASS: j, h, k
-    - MSX: 3, 4, 5, or 6
+    - MSX: 3, 4, 5, 6
-    - WISE: 1b or 3a
+    - WISE: 1b, 3a
     </td>
- - **SurveyKeyBand**: So far only used with `'Type===SERVICE'` and `'SurveyKey===WISE`'.
+ - **SurveyKeyBand**: So far only used with `'Type===SERVICE'` and `'Service===WISE'`.
 Possible values are: 1, 2, 3, 4
- - **ZoomType**:  Sets the zoom type, based on the ZoomType other zoom set methods may be required Notes for ZoomType:
+ - **ZoomType**:  Set the zoom type, based on the ZoomType other zoom set methods may be required Notes for ZoomType:
-    - STANDARD - default, when set you may optionally define `'InitZoomLevel'` or the zoom will default to be 1x
+    - STANDARD - default, when set, you may optionally define `'InitZoomLevel'` or the zoom will default to be 1x
     - TO_WIDTH - you must define <code>ZoomToWidth</code> and set a pixel width</li>
     - FULL_SCREEN - you must define <code>ZoomToWidth</code> with a width and `'ZoomToHeight'` with a height
     - ARCSEC_PER_SCREEN_PIX - you must define <code>ZoomArcsecPerScreenPix</code></li>
+ - **InitZoomLevel**: The level to zoom the image to.
+Used with ZoomType=='STANDARD' (which is the default).  <br>Example:  .5,2,8,.125
+ - **ZoomToWidth**: used with ZoomType=='TO_WIDTH or ZoomType=='FULL_SCREEN', this is the width in pixels. </td>
+ - **ZoomToHeight**: used with "ZoomType==FULL_SCREEN", this is the height in pixels. </td>
- - **TitleOptions**:  Set others ways to title the plot.
+ - **TitleOptions**:  Set other ways to title the plot.
 Options for title:
     - NONE - The default, use the value set in <code>Title</code>, if this is empty use the plot description that come from the server
     - PLOT_DESC - Use the plot description set by the server.
 This is meaningful when the server is using a service, otherwise it will be an empty string. <i>example-</i> 2mass or IRIS
-    - FILE_NAME - Use the name of the fits file.
-This is useful when plotting a upload file name or a URL.
+    - FILE_NAME - Use the name of the FITS file.
+This is useful when plotting an uploaded file or a URL.
-    - HEADER_KEY - Use the value of a fits header name key.
+    - HEADER_KEY - Use the value of a FITS header name key.
 This parameter <code>HeaderForKeyTitle</code> must be set to the card name.
     - PLOT_DESC_PLUS - Use the server plot description but append some string to it.
 The string is set in `'PlotDescAppend'`
- - **InitZoomLevel**: The level to zoom the image to.
-Used with ZoomType==STANDARD (which is the default).
-Example .5,2,8,.125

  - **Title**: Title of the plot
  - **PostTitle**: A String to append at the end of the title of the plot.
 This parameter is useful if you are using one of the computed <code>TitleOpions</code> such as <code>FILE_NAME</code> or <code>HEADER_KEY</code></td>
  - **PreTitle**: A String to append at the beginning of the title of the plot.
-This parameter is useful if you are using one of the computed <code>TitleOptions</code> such as <code>FILE_NAME</code> or <code>HEADER_KEY</code></td>
+This parameter is useful if you are using one of the computed <code>TitleOptions</code> such as <code>FILE_NAME</code> or <code>HEADER_KEY</code> </td>
  - **TitleFilenameModePfx**: A String to replace the default "from" when <code>TitleMode</code> is <code>FILE_NAME</code>, and the mode is <code>URL</code>.
     If the url contains a fits file name and there are more options then the firefly viewer added a "from" to the front of the title.
     This parameter allows that string to be changed to something such as "cutout".
  - **PlotDescAppend**: A string to apppend to the end of the plot description set by the server.
 This will be used as the plot title if the <code>TitleOptions</code> parameter is set to <code>PlotDescAppend</code>. </td>
  - **RotateNorth**: Plot should come up rotated north, should be "true" to rotate north</td>
  - **RotateNorthType**: coordinate system to rotate north on, options: EQ_J2000, EQ_B1950, EC_J2000, EC_B1950,
         GALACTIC, or SUPERGALACTIC"
  - **Rotate**: set to rotate, if "true", the angle should also be set</td>
  - **RotationAngle**: the angle to rotate to, use with "Rotate"</td>
  - **FlipY**: Flip this image on the Y axis</td>
- - **HeaderKeyForTitle**: Use the value of a specified header for the title of the plot, use with multi image fits files
+ - **HeaderKeyForTitle**: Use the value of a specified header for the title of the plot, use with multi image FITS files
  - **RangeValues**: A complex string for specify the stretch of this plot.
 Use the method firefly.serializeRangeValues() to produce this string
- - **ColorTable**: value 0 - 21 to represent different predefine color tables</td>
+ - **ColorTable**: value 0 - 21 to represent different predefined color tables</td>
- - **ZoomToWidth**: used with "ZoomType==TO_WIDTH" or "ZoomType==FULL_SCREEN", this is the width in pixels</td>
- - **ZoomToHeight**: used with "ZoomType==FULL_SCREEN", this is the height in pixels</td>

  - **PostCrop**: Crop and center the image before returning it.
-If rotation is set then the crop will happens post rotation.
+If rotation is set then the crop will happen post rotation.
 Note: `SizeInDeg` and `WorldPt` are required to do `PostCropAndCenter`
  - **CropPt1**: One corner of the rectangle, in image coordinates, to crop out of the image, used with CropPt2 CropPt1 and CropPt2 are diagonal of each other
 Syntax is "x;y" example: 12;1.5